DepthFormer: Multimodal Positional Encodings and Cross-Input Attention for Transformer-Based Segmentation Networks: Proposed Method

 \subsection{Multimodal Attention}

-For the multimodal setup we exploit a shared-weights parallel branches encoder.
-The relevant information is shared between the two modalities using two modules: a Cross-Input Attention (CIA) and an Attention-Mix (AM) one.
+For the multimodal setup, we exploit a shared-weights parallel branches encoder.
+The relevant information is shared between the two modalities using two modules: a Cross-Input Attention (CIA) block and an Attention-Mix (AM) one.
 To better describe the CIA block, we report the original formulation of a Transformer self-attention module and show how it can be modified:

 where $Q$ is the query, $K$ is the key, $V$ is the value and $d_{head}$ is the dimension of the head \cite{vaswani2017attention}.
 The attention operation can be thought of as a retrieval process, where a generic query $Q$, specified by a key $K$ is used to retrieve a value $V$.

 This concept leads to the idea of swapping the self-attention tuples ($Q$, $K$, $V$) between the color and depth branches in order to allow for retrievals spanning different sources.
 Given that the key is what specifies the values to be retrieved, it is reasonable to assume that swapping it between modalities provides mutual complementary information to each attention head.
 This was confirmed by experimental studies, where we observed that swapping the key values led to the best performances.
 The Cross-Input Attention module can be expressed in mathematical notation as:

 where $c$ and $d$ represent color and depth (disparity), respectively.
 In such a manner, the values are re-weighted by the relevance between the queries and the keys of the two different modalities, enhancing features exchange.